TyersLab-SickKids/proteinmpnn-redesign/README.md

 ### AlphaFold2

 Model 3, 6 recycles.
-MSA of the parent sequence was used for all designs.
+Structural templating and MSA of the parent sequence was used for all designs.

 Using regular AlphaFold2 with all five models, 3 recycles, and each respective design their own MSA:
 ```